Quang Hùng MasterD

-Lê Quang Hùng (born 7 October 1997), commonly known by his stage name Quang Hùng MasterD, is a Vietnamese male singer, songwriter, rapper and record producer.
+Lê Quang Hùng (born 7 October 1997), commonly known by his stage name Quang Hùng MasterD, is a Vietnamese singer, songwriter, rapper and record producer.
 He first became an internet phenomenon when he posted a mashup of 30 V-pop hits in 2015, then officially debuted to the audience when participating in the show The Debut.

-Quang Hung MasterD is widely known in Thailand through a few songs such as "Dễ đến dễ đi" and "Thủy triều", but his name only really became more prominent in Vietnam after participating in the show Anh trai "say hi and entering the lineup of the best five-member group.
+Quang Hung MasterD is widely known in Thailand through a few songs such as "De den de di" and "Thuy trieu", but his name only really became more prominent in Vietnam after participating in the show Anh trai "say hi" and entering the lineup of the best five-member group.
 He won the sympathy of the audience thanks to his good performance and songwriting skills, innocent and lovely personality and is considered one of the singers with great potential in the future.